Chart Color Schemes

 Employment

-At this time, 1,284 residents were employed while the unemployment rate was 3.6% higher than Greater Perth's rate of 3.9%.
-Workforce participation in Northbridge was 71.4%, compared to Greater Perth's 65.2%.
-Employment is concentrated in accommodation & food, professional & technical, and health care & social assistance sectors.
-The area specializes particularly in accommodation & food, with an employment share 3.0 times the regional level.
+The area's unemployment rate is 3.9% higher than Greater Perth's rate of 4.0%, indicating room for improvement.
+Workforce participation in Northbridge is high at 71.4%, compared to Greater Perth's 65.2%.
+Key industries employing residents are accommodation & food, professional & technical services, and health care & social assistance.
+The area specializes in accommodation & food, with an employment share three times the regional level.

 Frequently Asked Questions - Employment